 Want to download Adobe XD to your PC or Mac?
 It can seem a little confusing but there are actually just three options to choose from, including both free and paid-for plans.
 Here, we will run through how to download Adobe XD for free and how to purchase it as a single app or as an All Apps subscription as part of the Creative Cloud.

-But you may be wondering what Adobe XD is an end-to-end solution for designing and prototyping user experiences for websites and mobile apps, allowing you to create and share wireframes and prototypes for websites, apps and other digital interfaces, all in one powerful tool (make sure you back up your files in the best cloud storage).
+But you may be wondering what Adobe XD is.
+Well, XD enables you to design and prototype user experiences for websites and mobile apps, allowing you to create and share wireframes and prototypes for websites, apps and other digital interfaces, all in one powerful tool (make sure you back up your files in the best cloud storage).
 XD is so good it even made it to our list of the best wireframing tools.
-Here we outline the best ways to download Adobe XD to your devices, and what you need to do in practice to get started.
 Now, keep reading to find out how to download Adobe XD.

 Can I download Adobe XD for free?

 Yes, you can download a free version of Adobe XD.
 We're not just talking about a free trial, but a version that's free forever.

 There are some limitations on the free version of Adobe XD – called XD Starter.
-If you used Adobe XD under the free starter plan, you got unlimited local documents but were limited to one active shared document, two editors and one active shared link.
-That was okay for trying out the software, but it wasn't going to be much good if you wanted other team members, stakeholders or clients to be able collaborate on your designs.
+If you used Adobe XD under the free starter plan, you are limited to one active shared document, two editors and one active shared link.
+This is okay for trying out the software, but it isn't much good if you want other team members, stakeholders or clients to be able collaborate on your designs.

 So, what's the first thing to do if you want to download Adobe XD for free?
 First you’ll need an Adobe ID, if you don’t have one already.
 This is easy to set up and free.
 Go to the Adobe Account Page, click 'Create Account' and follow the instructions.

 Download Adobe XD for PC or Mac for free

 You can download Adobe XD for free with the XD Starter Plan.
-You will get unlimited local documents, access to a limited number of fonts and 2GB of cloud storage.
-Until October 2020, you will also get unlimited editors, unlimited shared documents and unlimited shared links.
+You will get one shared document, access to a limited number of fonts and 2GB of cloud storage.

 How do I buy and download Adobe XD?